Born in 1921 in Boulogne sur mer. Deceased in 2012 in Boulogne Billancourt (France).

 His unique pendant from 1959 (which the artist later referred to as “Cuttlefish Imprint”) was exhibited in the “Antagonism 2 Object” show at the Musée des Arts Décoratifs in Paris in 1962.

-Pendant – silver
+Pendant – “Cuttlefish Imprint” method by the artist, silver

 Coll.
 Diane Venet